An economics major is a preparation for general education, good citizenship, and literate participation in a market-oriented life.

 Not sure if an economics major is for you?
 Try an econ class.
 All economics courses are a part of required or elective offerings for an Associate of Arts degrees for many disciplines.
 Economics courses satisfy many major or graduation requirements and appear in Plans A, B, and C on the Intersegmental General Education Transfer Curriculum (IGETC).
 Econ also has two Certificates of Accomplishment that provide documentation of a battery of knowledge for students looking for internships, jobs, or strengthening a resume.

 The Economics program (AAT in Economics) offers students a comprehensive education in the theoretical as well as practical applications of the discipline.
-The mission of this program is to prepare students for transfer to university.
+The mission of this program is to prepare students for transfer to a university.
 This program fulﬁlls the general requirements of the California State University transfer system.

-Economics is consistently rated among the top most employable and among the top ten best paying degrees.
+Economics is consistently rated among the topmost employable and among the top ten best paying degrees.
 But as any good economist will tell you; it is not always about more money, but rather more opportunity.
 Economists work for big or small firms, in the public or private sector, with non-profits and for-profit firms.
 Economists work everywhere in firms: accounting, advertising, finance, management, marketing, production, research and development, and sales.

 Degrees & Certificates

 Plan Code: 5018B/C – The Associate Degree for Transfer in Economics provides systematic knowledge of the nature and scope of economics with a diverse academic regimen and practical application.
 The study of economic concepts and theories with concentrations that include: Macroeconomic Analysis, Microeconomic Analysis, Contemporary Economic Issues, and The Global Economy.
-In addition, an economics major is preparation for general education, good citizenship and literate participation in a market-oriented life.
+In addition, an economics major is preparation for general education, good citizenship, and literate participation in a market-oriented life.

 The Economics program (AA-T in Economics) offers students a comprehensive education in the theoretical as well as practical applications of the discipline.
 The degree offers a variety of economics and business courses that aid in familiarizing students with the diverse subfields in the area of Economics.

-The mission of this program is to provide a definitive course of study in economics to a diverse population of students, ultimately preparing those students for transfer to university.
-This program in economics is a diverse academic, theoretical and practical, major that is applicable to everyday life, which further fulfills the general requirements of the California State University transfer system.
+The mission of this program is to provide a definitive course of study in economics to a diverse population of students, ultimately preparing those students for transfer to a university.
+This program in economics is a diverse academic, theoretical, and practical, major that is applicable to everyday life, which further fulfills the general requirements of the California State University transfer system.